2weiEmu/sis50.nl.go/README.md

     - [ ] Max limit of 5 announcements, oldest one gets discarded

 - [ ] Input sanitisation
+- [ ] A dark mode theme with automatic detection as well
+- [ ] A password-protected Admin panel
+    - [ ] With the ability to reset respective weeks completely

+- [ ] The ability for a user to change the background on their client side
+    - [ ] This being saved

+- [ ] Individual User authentication
+    - [ ] That persists for a month
+    - [ ] Only allows users to edit their respective column

 ## Technical Information